 We use it in 18 varieties of our soap and many other products.

 Lavender plays the starring role in our Lavender Oatmeal and French Lavender soaps.
-Lavender adds anti-inflammatory and antiseptic properties to Biotherapy Skincare and Biotherapy Black.
+We add lavender to Biotherapy Skincare and Biotherapy Black.
 Lavender is one of the insect repellants in Camper’s Choice.
 Lavender mixes well with many other essential oils to create some of our favorite scent blends.

 Choose the Lavender variety of Caracalla Bath Bombs, Ambiente Room and Linen Spray, and Aftershave.